Research-Based

 Alternatives To D3 Supplements

-We get Vitamin D from sunlight, nutrition, and supplementation.
-To prevent deficiency symptoms, the two prevalent alternatives to vitamin D3 supplementation are ample time in the sun and dietary sources.
+We obtain Vitamin D from sunlight, nutrition, and supplementation.
+To prevent deficiency symptoms, the two main alternatives to vitamin D3 supplementation are adequate sun exposure and dietary sources.
 D-rich foods include fatty fish, fish oils, egg yolk, butter, and liver.
-However, it is difficult to get adequate amounts of Vitamin D3 from diet alone.
+However, obtaining sufficient Vitamin D3 from diet alone is challenging.

 Does Vitamin D3 Work?

-While low Vitamin D levels have been linked to many health problems, research on supplementation’s effectiveness is inconclusive.
-Researchers know that vitamin D helps our bodies absorb calcium, which helps keep bones healthy.
-So, it’s natural to assume that vitamin D supplements may help strengthen our bones and protect against fractures and falls.
+While low Vitamin D levels have been linked to numerous health problems, research on supplementation effectiveness remains inconclusive.
+Researchers know that vitamin D helps our bodies absorb calcium, which maintains bone health.
+Therefore, it’s logical to assume vitamin D supplements may strengthen bones and protect against fractures and falls.

 Will Vitamin D3 Work for Me?

-We suggest that if you meet the criteria for those at a higher risk of being vitamin D3 deficient, you live in a densely populated, metropolitan area, spend more time indoors, or have dark skin, supplementation is a good idea.
-Or, if you are experiencing any of the symptoms of D3 deficiency, we recommend you see your medical professional, who most likely will prescribe supplementation.
+We suggest that if you meet the criteria for higher vitamin D3 deficiency risk—living in densely populated metropolitan areas, spending considerable time indoors, or having darker skin—supplementation is wise.
+If you’re experiencing any D3 deficiency symptoms, we recommend consulting your medical professional, who will likely prescribe supplementation.

-And, if you are a part of the Baby Boomer generation, realize your vitamin D3 levels have declined precipitously, and supplementing is a necessity.
+Moreover, if you’re part of the Baby Boomer generation, recognize that your vitamin D3 levels have declined significantly, making supplementation essential.

 Best Vitamin D3 Supplements

-When picking the best Vitamin D3 supplements, we adhered to the following criteria:
+When selecting the best Vitamin D3 supplements, we followed these criteria:

-• We ensured the products are manufactured in a certified cGMP facility (Good Manufacturing Practices)
+• We ensured products are manufactured in certified cGMP facilities (Good Manufacturing Practices)

-• We looked for companies and brands that have independent third-party testing for quality-assurance
+• We sought companies and brands with independent third-party testing for quality assurance

-• We recommended products that use the appropriate 100% natural D3 form
+• We recommended products using appropriate 100% natural D3 forms

-• We believe the appropriate dosage is 5,000 IU and our selections reflect that attitude
+• We believe the appropriate dosage is 5,000 IU and our selections reflect this standard

-• Price/Value – we feel a quality Vitamin D3 supplement should never cost more than $15 per month’s supply
+• Price/Value – we feel quality Vitamin D3 supplements should never cost more than $15 per month’s supply

 Nordic Naturals D3 Capsules